colarrbear/Heart-Attack-Analysis/README.md

 ### Create a virtual environment and install dependencies

-1. Change your directory to Heart-Attack-Analysis/code
+1. Change your directory to Heart-Attack-Analysis
 ```
-cd Heart-Attack-Analysis/code
+cd Heart-Attack-Analysis
 git checkout preview
 ```
 2. Create virtual environment using this command.